“The Moosemane Olive”

 (If you are a beginner and need help tying off material, or just a refresher course on how to do it please click Here for a detailed step-by-step.)

-Now heres a tip for fixing the problem that happens more often that not when you’re trying not to waste material.
+Now here is a tip for fixing the problem that happens more often that not when you’re trying not to waste material.

 Here’s how to easily fix that: